Respirator instruction manual in one volume

 Women, on average, develop lung cancer at a younger age.
 For patients under the age of 40, female patients account for half.
 Women are more sensitive to cancer-causing components in cigarette smoke.
 Smaller female lungs mean higher densities of carcinogenic components in the bronchial mucosa.
 Female sex hormones also play a role.
 For example, high concentrations of estrogen and progesterone in the body interfere with the detoxification of cancer-causing components in the body.

 Lung cancer does not cause any symptoms for a long time.
-Symptoms such as coughing, coughing up blood, chest pain, fatigue, and weight loss appear only after the cancer has already spread.
+Symptoms such as coughing, coughing up blood, chest pain, fatigue, and weight loss appear only following the cancer has already spread.
 This can’t be a big problem for doctors or people involved, because lung cancer can only be cured if it is detected early.

-The early survival rate for lung cancer is about 70%.
+The early survival rate for lung cancer is regarding 70%.
 The later it is discovered, the more bleak the survival rate is.
 In most cases, only a quarter of lung cancer patients are at an operable stage at the time of diagnosis.
 Complete removal of the tumor through surgery is essential for all types of cancer as part of long-term treatment.
 Only then does the possibility of drug treatment or radiation treatment remain for the majority of patients.

 5. Make young and healthy lungs